parasjangra-sf/SFLearningDevelopment/README.md

 Dynamic rendering and state management

+JavaScript Concepts (Basic Understanding)

+Below are some JavaScript concepts that I understand and have learned while working on this assignment.

+What is Hoisting in JavaScript?

+Hoisting means that JavaScript moves variable and function declarations to the top of the code before execution.

+Variables declared with var are hoisted and get value undefined

+let and const are hoisted but cannot be used before declaration

+Function declarations are fully hoisted

+In simple words, JavaScript knows about variables and functions before the code runs.

+What are Closures?

+A closure is created when a function remembers variables from its outer function, even after the outer function has finished running.

+Closures are useful because:

+They help remember values

+They help keep data safe

+They are used to manage state in JavaScript

+What are Promises?

+Promises are used to handle asynchronous operations, like fetching data from a server.

+A promise can be in three states:

+Pending (operation is not finished)

+Fulfilled (operation is successful)

+Rejected (operation failed)

+Promises make asynchronous code easier to manage.

+What is Async–Await?

+async and await are used with promises to make asynchronous code easy to read and understand.

+async is written before a function

+await waits for the promise to complete before moving forward

+Async–await helps write cleaner and more readable code.

+Use of CSS in This Project

+CSS is used in this project to improve the layout and readability of the user interface.

+Basic CSS is applied to the table, buttons, and input fields

+CSS is linked using an external style.css file

+The styling is kept simple to focus on functionality

 Summary

 The assignment showcases how CRUD operations can be implemented using pure JavaScript with clean logic, safe data handling, and a user-friendly interface.